-All trips to Playa Blanca can be organized by your hotel, one of the vulture tour sellers on the streets outside the gates of the old town of Cartagena, or directly from the boat companies outside the docks.
+Getting to Playa Blanca is easy, and all trips can be organized by your hotel, one of the vulture tour sellers on the streets outside the gates of the old town of Cartagena, or directly from the boat companies outside the docks.
 The best and easiest way to get there is by boat – all of which leave around 9am from the docks near the old town (you won’t find another departure for the rest of the day).

 There are a few options to choose from.
 The first is a direct trip to the beach, about an hour and a half on a large slow boat or 45 minutes on a speedboat.
 The second is a trip with a short stop at Islas del Rosario, also available on a large boat or a speedboat.
 For safety purposes, we were told the large slow boats were better.

-For direct trips, we were quoted COP$35,000.
+For direct trips, we were quoted COP$35,000 (as of December 2014).
 Furthermore, all of the trips presented to me offered the possibility of an overnight stay at Playa Blanca with a return ticket valid for the next day or two.
-For the tour including Islas del Rosario, we were quoted COP$58,000 per person, including the boat trip, lunch at Playa Blanca, dock fees, and admission to the national park that encompasses Islas del Rosario.
+For the tour including Islas del Rosario, we were quoted COP$58,000 per person (as of October 2014), including the boat trip, lunch at Playa Blanca, dock fees, and admission to the national park that encompasses Islas del Rosario.

 The more adventurous way to get to Playa Blanca is by bus and motorcycle taxi.
 When I went with my girlfriend Marisol, we used this option – only because we got up too late and missed the boat!